 The following examples are commonly used commands for robots.txt files.

 The following allows all robots to index an entire site.
 Notice the “Disallow:” command is blank; this tells robots that nothing is off limits.

 The following tells all robots not to crawl or index anything on a site.
 We used “/” in the “Disallow:” function to specify the entire contents of a root folder not to be indexed.

 The following tells all robots (indicated by the wildcard command in the “User-agent:” function) to not allow the cgi-bin, images, and downloads folder to be indexed.
 It also doesn’t allow the admin.php file to be indexed, which is located in the root directory.
 Subdirectory files and folders can also be used in this case.

 This list tells the Google Bot not to index the wp-admin folder.

 You can find more information on robots.txt files on Robotstxt.org.
-Remember that all the major sites will use a robots.txt file.
-Just punch in a URL and add robots.txt file to the end to find out if a site uses it or not.
+Almost all the major sites use a robots.txt file.
+Just punch in a URL and add robots.txt to the end to find out if a site uses it or not.
 It will display their robots.txt file in plain text so anyone can read it.